Ways to Hold Title in Massachusetts

 In order to properly prepare the mortgage documents we require information from you as to how you intend to take title to the real estate.

-The three most common ways two or more persons may hold title to real estate are: TENANTS IN COMMON, JOINT TENANTS or as TENANTS BY THE ENTIRETY (tenants by the entirety is only available for married couples.)
+The three most common ways two or more persons may hold title to real estate are: TENANTS IN COMMON, JOINT TENANTS, or as TENANTS BY THE ENTIRETY (tenants by the entirety is only available for married couples.)
+Depending on the title you hold, you may be eligible for a partition of your estate.

 - When title is held as Tenants in Common, it is necessary to probate the estate of the deceased before the real estate may be sold or mortgaged.
 There is no right of survivorship and so the deceased person’s interest in the property passes to his or her heirs and not to the other owner(s).